mswiecicki/ng-simple-modal/README.md

 #ng-simple-modal

-This is an extremely simple modal service, written in ES2015 (ES6), allowing for creating and closing modal, with completly custom template, both from outside (controller with injected service) and inside (method exposed on modal's isolated scope).
+This is an extremely simple modal service, written in ES2015 (ES6), allowing for creating and closing modal, with completely custom template, both from outside (controller with injected service) and inside (method exposed on modal's isolated scope).
 It has no dependecies outside of angular

 ######Currently it supports: